AP Top 25 Takeaways: Georgia becomes 1st major upset victim

 First, Georgia still has the talent to make a playoff run and Fromm has been a great quarterback, but how can you not wonder if the Bulldogs would have been better off if Justin Fields did not transfer to Ohio State?
 The final verdict on that will probably come in January.

 Second, the upset undercuts the possibility of the Southeastern Conference getting multiple teams in the playoff.
 The chances of that happening were probably not that good anyway.
 The SEC contenders look poised to pick each other off for the next couple months.
-Throw in an unexpected loss by Georgia, which had its 15-game winning streak against the SEC East snapped, and those odds drop to remote.
+No. 5 LSU handed No. 7 Florida its first loss, leaving no unbeaten teams in the SEC East.
+Throw in an unexpected loss by Georgia, which had its 15-game winning streak against the East snapped, and the odds of having two SEC playoffs representatives becomes remote.

+Lastly, because this seems to be a topic: How does this affect No. 9 Notre Dame (6-1)?
+The Fighting Irish held off USC and need to run the table to stay in the conversation.
+The idea that somehow Georgia, which beat the Irish last month, losing to South Carolina is the thing that could keep Notre Dame out of the playoff is kind of silly.

 RED RIVER DEFENSE